evo-lua/evo-lua.github.io/docs/how-to-guides/unit-testing.md

 ## Organizing Tests

-Each file passed to the `run` method is considered a separate test.
+Each file passed to the `startTestRunner` method is considered a separate test.
 You can load other files to separate a larger test suite into smaller reusable components, and structure your test program any way you prefer.
-Conceptually, tests (and related scripts) are part of a project's architecture, so the `bdd` library doesn't impose artificial constraints on them.
+Conceptually, tests are part of a project's architecture, so the `bdd` library doesn't impose artificial constraints on them.

-Here's a recommendation to serve as a starting point:

-* Create one `module.spec.lua` file for each module (where ``module`` is the name of the library or module under test)
+However, as the name `bdd` (for [behavior-driven development](https://en.wikipedia.org/wiki/Behavior-driven_development)) implies, there is support for executable specifications.

+### Sections and Subsections

+Inside any given test file, you can use the following functions to create logically separate blocks:

+* `bdd.describe(label, testFunction)`: Alias for `bdd.createSection(label, testFunction)`
+* `bdd.it(label, testFunction)`: Alias for `bdd.createSubsection(label, testFunction)`

+Using `describe` and `it` can help you generate more useful reports, but there's no change to how tests are run.

+## Setup and Teardown Code

+If you need to run some code before or after your test, you can combine `describe` and `it` with these:

+* `bdd.before(setupFunction)`: Run `setupFunction` before each call to the `testFunction` in `describe`
+* `bdd.beforeEach(setupFunction)`: Run `setupFunction` before each call to the `testFunction` in `it`
+* `bdd.after(teardownFunction)`Run `teardownFunction` after each call to the `testFunction` in `describe`
-* Pass each of those executable specifications to the ``run`` method in order to create a separate test suite for it
+* `bdd.afterEach(teardownFunction)`: Run `teardownFunction` after each call to the `testFunction` in `it`

+The passed functions will run for all (sub)sections in the same test file after they've been registered.

+## Reporting Test Results

+Test reports can be generated in multiple formats:

+* Detailed: Displays a full status report containing all relevant information (this is the default)
+* Basic: Displays the number of test files, pass/fail status for each file, and the time taken
+* Minimal: Displays nothing, unless there are errors or test failures (Unix style)

+You can select the reporting mode before calling ``bdd.startTestRunner`` with the following APIs:

+* `bdd.setDetailedReportMode()`: Enables detailed reports (and disables all other report modes)
+* `bdd.setBasicReportMode()`: Enables basic reports (and disables all other report modes)
+* `bdd.setMinimalReportMode()`: Enables minimal reports (and disables all other report modes)

+Please note that sections and subsections (created with `describe` and `it`) *only* appear in detailed reports.

+### Minimal Reports

+Minimal (no failures):

+TODO

+### Basic Reports

+Basic (no failures):

+TODO

+Basic (with failures):

+TODO

+### Detailed Reports

+Detailed (no failures):

+TODO

+Detailed (with failures):

+TODO

 ## Alternatives

-You can use third-party libraries like [busted](https://github.com/Olivine-Labs/busted) or [luaunit](https://github.com/bluebird75/luaunit) if you need more advanced features.
+If you need more advanced features, consider using third-party libraries like [busted](https://github.com/Olivine-Labs/busted) or [luaunit](https://github.com/bluebird75/luaunit).